René van der Gijp: Controversy

 At the table, Van der Gijp, Derksen and Genee have frequently discussed current affairs in and outside football, describing themselves as "making fun of everyone with a good portion of 'football humor', satire and pub talk.
 This has caused controversy in the media several times, while regular VI viewers appreciate the jokes and statements.

 In August 2013, Van der Gijp said in response to a Royal Dutch Football Association (KNVB) boat that was part of the Amsterdam Gay Pride: "Football is not a sport for gay men.
 If you're gay, you just go and work in a barber shop."
 Johan Boskamp was also negative about this subject.
 The KNVB and various famous Dutch people reacted furiously to these statements.
 In response to the statements of van der Gijp and Boskamp, the program devoted attention to gay acceptance on the football field.
 Before that, the gay former professional footballer John de Bever and singer Gerard Joling had been invited to the studio.

 At the beginning of February 2018, Derksen and van der Gijp made jokes about the Belgian journalist and author Bo Van Spilbeeck who had recently come out as transgender.
 Van der Gijp said before the last commercial break that from now on he would go through life as "Renate van der Gijp".
 After the commercial, he was wearing a dress and a wig.
 This sparked loud laughter in the studio.
 Derksen called transgender people "not normal".
 The screening elicited many negative reactions, including from social organisations, political parties and well-known Dutch people.
 Interest groups Transgender Netwerk Nederland and COC Nederland called the joke "sad" and again called for a sponsor boycott.
 Despite the negative reactions, van der Gijp also received a lot of support from loyal VI viewers.
 In the next broadcast, van der Gijp responded to the commotion: "Well, I do not have anything against gays, transgender people or lesbians.
 I don't care about what they do.
-Our viewers know very well when it was a joke; out viewers are not complete idiots.
+Our viewers know very well when it was a joke; our viewers are not complete idiots.
 We have gone completely crazy in this country".